omeednazemi02-sudo/Detection-Lab/README.md

 - Installation and configuration of Ubuntu Linux as the operating system for multiple virtual machines.
 - Creation and management of multiple virtual machines to simulate a SOC monitoring environment.
 - Installation and configuration of a Wazuh SIEM platform on Ubuntu Linux.
-- Configuration of Wazuh agents for endpoint monitoring and centralized log collection.
+- Configuration of Wazuh agents for endpoint monitoring and centralized log collection.# Detection Lab

+- ## Objective

+- The Detection Lab project established a virtualized cybersecurity environment designed to simulate and detect real-world attack activity.
+Using VMware Workstation Pro, multiple Ubuntu virtual machines were deployed to replicate a basic Security Operations Center (SOC) monitoring architecture.
+The lab focused on implementing a Wazuh SIEM platform, generating attack telemetry through simulated SSH brute-force attempts, and analyzing authentication logs to detect malicious behavior.
+The goal was to demonstrate how security monitoring tools identify attack patterns and enable incident response actions such as blocking malicious IP addresses.
 - Understanding of Linux authentication logs and SSH security monitoring.
 - Detection and analysis of SSH brute-force login attempts through SIEM alerts.
 - Investigation of security events to identify attacker IP addresses and authentication patterns.